Scholz to take charge of Germany as Merkel era ends | Malay Mail

 They also aim to return to a constitutional no-new-debt rule — suspended during the pandemic — by 2023.

-Critics have accused Merkel of putting the country’s export-dependent economy first in international dealings.
+Critics have accused Merkel of putting Germany’s export-dependent economy first in international dealings.

-Nevertheless she is still so popular in Germany that she would probably have won a fifth term had she sought one.
+Nevertheless, she is still so popular at home that she would probably have won a fifth term had she sought one.